FLOODING

 The ‘measured duty of care’ and its effects in flooding cases

-This is a measured duty in acknowledgment of the fact that the landowner has not brought about the nuisance: this is a tort of omission.
-It takes into consideration the resources of the landowners affected and may therefore be satisfied simply by one landowner inviting the affected landowner on to its land to abate the problem (Vernon Knights, 2013 and Lambert, 2010).
+The duty on an occupier of land is described as a measured duty in acknowledgment of the fact that the occupier has not brought about the nuisance: this is a tort of omission.
+It takes into consideration the resources of the parties involved and may therefore be satisfied simply by the occupier inviting the affected landowner on to its land to abate the problem (Vernon Knights, 2013 and Lambert, 2010).

 A telling factual issue in claims involving flooding in respect of the highway has been the adoption on the part of the defendant highway authority of procedures for checking whether the condition of highway drains has been observed, and the further question whether those procedures have been followed.
 (See Pemberton, 1960, Bybrook, 2000 and Vernon Knights, 2013.)